 This shield comes up with numerous informational LEDs.
 Some of which are listed below:

-- PWR: For indication of shield and board powering.
+- PWR: For the indication of shield and board powering.

 - 100M: For 100 MB/s network connection presence